 We give Gov. Jerry Brown credit for his honest effort to control public employee pension costs.
 Against a complex legal and political backdrop, he fought with legislative leaders for meaningful change.

 Unfortunately, the final package, on which lawmakers will vote Friday, doesn't go far enough.
 While traditional defined benefit pensions provide security for workers in retirement, benefit levels must be reasonable and the accounting must be honest.
 The pending plan partially addresses the former and does nothing about the latter.

 Nevertheless, we urge legislators to pass the bill if -- and only if -- they first correct a huge loophole that opens the door for more pension spiking.
 If that's fixed, the bill will be a marginal improvement.

 Most of the proposed changes only affect new employees.
 They include reductions in benefit formulas and caps to block exorbitant pensions for high earners.
 But meaningful change to restore financial stability requires alterations for current employees.

 Toward that goal, the governor fought for the most significant breakthrough in the legislation: A requirement that employees share equally with employers the going-forward cost of their pensions.

 If implemented, this would be a breakthrough.
 Currently, employers often pay far more -- and some cases all -- of the cost of pensions.
-Not only is that unfair to taxpayers, it leaves employees no incentive to consider cost-savings because they
+Not only is that unfair to taxpayers, it leaves employees no incentive to consider cost-savings because they bear little financial pain.

 The proposal to split costs 50/50 would address that.
 However, the bill mandates that only for future employees and current state employees.
 For current local workers, that would be subject to collective bargaining.
 We know how well that's worked.